 It’s not only times of overseas travel that we need to consider the safety of our drinking water.
 A family camping trip, day hike or extended trek can be spoilt by contaminated water.

-So without further ado, here’s is the essential facts that every adventurer should know about safe hydration.
+So without further ado, here are the essentials that every adventurer should know about safe hydration.

-What you need to know about safe hydration
+10 facts you need to know about safe hydration: